briankundinger/vabl-jasa/README.md

 Due to data disclosure agreements, we have not provided data for some of the experiments.
 The following data sets can be obtained from the following parties:

-- `NLTCS`: please refer to the paper regarding the data usage agreement with the provider and documentation regarding how to obtain the data set for reproducibility..
+- `NLTCS`: please refer to the paper regarding the data usage agreement with the provider and documentation regarding how to obtain the data set for reproducibility.
 - `NCVR`: please contact authors regarding potential usage of this data set.
 - `SV`: please refer to the paper regarding our data usage agreement with the data provider.
 - `RLdata10000`: Available within the `RecordLinkage` package in CRAN.